 Theme parks, beautiful beaches, and nice year-round weather are some of the things Florida is famous for and reasons why Florida is so popular among travelers.

 This article explores some of the most famous landmarks in Florida, both natural and human-made.
-We will talk about Key West, South Beach, Walt Disney World, the everglades, and many other Florida Landmarks.
+We will discuss Key West, South Beach, Walt Disney World, the Everglades, and many other Florida Landmarks.
 They are some of the destinations you can’t miss in Florida.

-We invited a few fellow bloggers to contribute with some of the most famous Floridian landmarks to produce the best information possible.
+We invited a few fellow bloggers to contribute to some of the most famous Floridian landmarks to produce the best information possible.

 Florida Landmarks – The Keys

 By Charles McCool from McCool Travel